avaneev/a5hash/README.md

-`a5hash()` was designed to be ultimately fast only for common string and small-key hash-maps, and hash-tables, by utilizing the "forced inlining" feature present in most modern C and C++ compilers: this is easily achievable, since in its compiled binary form, `a5hash()` is very small - about 310 bytes on x86-64 and arm64.
+`a5hash()` was designed to be ultimately fast only for common string and small-key hash-maps, and hash-tables, by utilizing the "forced inlining" feature present in most modern C and C++ compilers: this is easily achievable, since in its compiled binary form, `a5hash()` is very small - about 270 to 330 bytes on x86-64 and arm64.
 Moreover, if the default seed (0) is used, or if data of a compile-time constant size is hashed, these conditions further reduce the code size and increase the hashing throughput.

 Note that `a5hash` functions are not cryptographically secure.
 To minimize the risk of a successful collision attack (hash flooding) in open systems and